 5. Ex Falso/QuodLibet

-Ex Falso is audio tag editor software on the Linux platform that is included the QuodLibet player tool, which could be retrieved from the Linux platform independently.
-Being involved with the QuodLibet player can support a number of the players, namely, Mp3, OGG, MusePack, FLAC, and MOD.
+Ex Falso is audio tag editor software on the Linux platform that is included the QuodLibet player tool, which can be retrieved from the Linux platform independently.
+Being involved with the QuodLibet player can support several players, namely, Mp3, OGG, MusePack, FLAC, and MOD.
 This application can tag individual songs manually, or a template can be used to tag a bulk of the music.

 Features of Ex Falso

-- This audio tag editor software is capable of bulk rename, and it can manage album-based track numbering.
+- This audio tag editor software is capable of bulk renaming, and it can manage album-based track numbering.

-- There is a stunning and straightforward interface without any menu bar and toolbars; thus, it is catchy and appealing to the user.
+- There is a stunning and straightforward interface without any menu bar or toolbars; thus, it is catchy and appealing to the user.

-- A file tree is contained on the left-hand pane for the file selection on the top of the list files in the currently selected directory.
+- A file tree is contained on the left-hand pane for the file selection at the top of the list of files in the currently selected directory.

-- The right-hand pane is responsible for all the essential functions that enable manual tag edit, rename, tag from the file name, and tag number editors as well.
+- The right-hand pane is responsible for all the essential functions that enable manual tag editing, renaming, tagging from the file name, and tag number editors as well.

 K-Yamo elaboration is KDE-yet, another music organizer that is very notable for the Linux platform.
-This music tag editor software edits tags efficiently for the mp3, OGG file nevertheless, it includes a CD ripper.
-Essential component freedb is utilized with the CD Ripper to auto-generate tags and file name because of ripped tags.
-Besides, MusicBrainz, to some extent, can derive tags for files that are not ripped by K-Yamo.
+This music tag editor software edits tags efficiently for the mp3 and OGG file; nevertheless, it includes a CD ripper.
+Essential component freedb is utilized with the CD Ripper to auto-generate tags and file names because of ripped tags.
+Besides, MusicBrainz, to some extent, can derive tags for files that K-Yamo does not rip.

 Features of K-Yamo